 What is PCI DSS compliance?

-PCI DSS stands for Payment Card Industry Data Security Standards and is a commonly recognized regulation created by the card issuers for securing cardholder information.
+PCI DSS stands for Payment Card Industry Data Security Standards and is a commonly recognized regulation created by card issuers for securing cardholder information.
 It sets out guidelines and outlines 12 requirements for companies that process, store, or transfer customer payment information.

 Is PCI compliance mandatory?
 Yes.
 Every company that interacts with cardholders’ payment information must adhere to the PCI DSS regulations.
 Otherwise, the company will suffer high penalties, lawsuits, and client losses.